Detox Genes: CYP Genes and GST Genes

 At the end of that month, it was like a switch was turned off.
 In a snap, my body stopped working.
 I started having major gut health issues.
 I couldn't think.
 I could barely stay awake.
 My anxiety went through the roof.
 And I lost nearly 20 pounds in two months.
 (You can read more of my story here.)
 But there wasn't anything "medically" wrong with me.

 So I continued to do what everyone said I was "supposed to do" to boost well-being.
 I did vigorous exercise four days per week.
 I ate vegetarian and gluten-free.
 I drank gallons of green tea.
-I ate a ridiculous amount of healthy fruits and vegetables, but nothing helped.
-I was very sick and wasn't getting any better.
+I ate a ridiculous amount of healthy fruits and vegetables, no sugar, and no processed foods... but nothing helped.
+I wasn't getting any better.

 It didn't make any sense.
 What on earth was going on?